commons-teaching/SBL.20004.2022_group_A/report.md

 ### Sample collection

-The samples were collected in the botanical garden of Fribourg, in date 13.
-04. 2022.
+The samples were collected in the botanical garden of Fribourg, on the 13th of April 2022.
 The precise location of the collection of each sample is represented in the following picture, showing the 6 precise places.
-Furthermore, the links reported under the picture represent the specific links for the iNaturalist page of each collected plant.
+Furthermore, the specific links for the iNaturalist page of each collected plant are reported under the location picture.

 <img width="1439" alt="Schermata 2022-05-18 alle 15 24 47" src="https://user-images.githubusercontent.com/103575088/169052258-60dbe46b-f98d-4073-b950-680b7cf3cf42.png">